codeforamerica/uswds/src/views/components/toolbar.md

 design_honeycrisp: https://www.figma.com/file/sQQqaoeuOPpm43wLlYfyEo/Honeycrisp-Design-System?type=design&node-id=5002-531&mode=design
 tokens: false
 styles: false
+thumbnail: assets/site/thumbnail-toolbar.png
+thumbnail_description: An illustration of the toolbar component.
 ---

 <!-- INTRO -->

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua. {.usa-prose}
+The {{ title }} component is used as the header landmark for a page and appears globally on all site pages.
+It contains the primary navigation and buttons for the main features of the site that may include the homepage link, chat, language selector, or authentication links.
+It may also contain a site alert to provide the user with important or time sensitive information.

 <!-- DETAILS -->

 {% capture details_custom %}
-The {{ title }} is a custom component created using <a href="https://designsystem.digital.gov/utilities" target="_blank" rel="noopener nofollow" class="usa-link--external">USWDS CSS Utilities</a>.{% endcapture %}
+<p>The {{ title }} is a custom component created using <a href="https://designsystem.digital.gov/utilities" target="_blank" rel="noopener nofollow" class="usa-link--external">USWDS CSS Utilities</a>.</p>
+{% endcapture %}

 {% render 'details.md',
   name: title,